-How can you know anything about literature if all you’ve done is read books?
-Erica puts her books aside and sets off to pursue the great literary critic and theorist, Jacques Simon, across Paris.
+How can you really know about literature if all you do is read books?
+Erica Nahum puts her books aside and sets off to pursue the great literary critic and theorist, Jacques Simon, across Paris.
 It is 1991 and Simon is already ten years dead.
-She is armed with just one book, Simon par Simon, and the conviction that, in this autobiography, most of the subject is missing.
-She will find the elusive Simon in Paris, or at least be there to imagine who he might have been.
-Images of the missing Simon come to mind: a Simon who lived as daringly as he wrote, a lover Simon, a novelist Simon lurking behind the great critic.
+She takes just one book, Simon par Simon, an autobiography in which most of the subject is missing.
+She will find the elusive Simon in Paris, she will uncover who he might have been: a writer who lived as daringly as he wrote, a secret lover, a novelist lurking behind the famous critic.

-Soon she is navigating her way through the Paris of Jacques Simon.
-She dines with Derrida, she takes a lover, she discovers a Paris that is beyond the romanticised Paris of art and literature, she finds a Paris that is everyday.
-Her pursuit of the famous Simon leads her nowhere and everywhere.
-Nothing is as it seems.
-Not Jacques Simon, not the French lover, not Paris itself.
+Navigating her way through the Paris of Jacques Simon, she dines with Derrida, she takes a lover, she discovers a Paris that is beyond the romanticised Paris of art and literature.
+Her pursuit of Simon leads her everywhere, but nothing is as it seems: not Jacques Simon, not the French lover, not Paris itself.

-At the heart of Erica’s pursuit of Simon is the question of words and things.
-It is a question of relationships: of writing to other writing, of ideas to lived experience, of literature to life.
+At the heart of her pursuit is the question of words and things: the relationship of writing to writing, of ideas to lived experience, of literature to life.
 In the end she must reconcile herself to the image of her writer as a tragic figure.

 ✽ ✽ ✽